 Meet the Parents: When we’re dating we rarely know when the right time to introduce our new potential boo to our folks is.
 Gerard found out the hard way, but nevertheless gave us an important lesson.

-Cure for a Love Hangover: There really isn’t any cure for getting over a breakup, but we continue to try.
+Cure for a Love Hangover: There really isn’t any cure for getting over a breakup, but we continue to think there is.
 While cupid had his foot up Marcus’ a$$, we learned that sometimes the best way to feel better about your situation is to help someone in need.
 Or take the attention off yourself.
 Marcus admitted to not thinking about Jacqueline once while sitting in on Angela’s art class.
 Needless to say, your breakup isn’t always about you.
 It can be about others.
 And if you don’t wish to do anything to brighten up the situation, then drown your sorrows in Sade.

 Cultural Contribution #4 “Pussy whipped”- Before the film we hadn’t heard the word.
 Now the word is a standard in the English language and dictionary.